 The site does not appear to have any physical impediments to prevent development.
-The site has previously been cleared for grazing and is zoned appropriately having also been the subject to a master planning process.
+The site has previously been cleared for grazing and recreational uses and is zoned appropriately having also been the subject to a master planning process.

 Public/Social Impact